Bioconductor/BBS/Doc/Set-up-propagation-HOWTO.md

 ### Manual run

 It's a good idea to try to run the scripts manually the first time so we can make sure that they work as expected.
-We'll run them in the following order:
+They must be run in the following order:
-- updateReposPkgs-bioc.sh
+1. `updateReposPkgs-bioc.sh`
-- prepareRepos-bioc.sh
+2. `prepareRepos-bioc.sh`
-- pushRepos-bioc.sh
+3. `pushRepos-bioc.sh`
 (Adjust the names if setting up propagation for other builds e.g. replace `-bioc.sh` with `-data-experiment.sh`.)